DijendraKyada/NYC-Taxi-Analysis/README.md

 ## Number of Rows in this data set

-Logic: Since I am running a single loop for most of the stuff I could just have a counter variable to count the number of rows
+Logic: Since I am running a single loop for most of the stuff I could just have a counter variable to count the number of rows in that loop.

-`This Dataset has 13,823,841 rows`
+__`This Dataset has 13,823,841 rows`__